sashadev-sky/ADT-Guide/README.md

       - Improved time complexity O(1) amortized, space complexity stays at O(n)

 2\) **Hash Set**
-- Use a hash as storage
+- A Hash Set uses a hash function to compute an index into an array of buckets (sub-arrays)
+- This will be a simple improvement to modification c from the Array Set implementations above:
+  - Modulo the hash of every item (returns an integer) by the # of buckets instead of the original integer value.
+- With this simple construction, the set will be able to handle a set of keys of any data type in Ruby that can be hashed.
+  - e.g., { 2, 4, 8, 16, “hello”, “dolly” }
-> Note: this is exactly how Sets are implemented in Ruby through the built-in Set library.
-They use a hash set under the hood.
+> Note: Sets are implemented in Ruby, through the built-in Set library, by using a hash set under the hood.
 - **Time Complexity**

 Method    | Amortized   | Worst case  | Notes